suzantaha/BioStatisticsAnalysis/PalmerPenguins_Initial.md

 :::

-Discussion: This bar plot tells us how many penguins of each species were observed in this dataset.
+Discussion: This bar plot depicts how many penguins of each species were observed in this dataset.

 Scatter plot to see if bill length is correlated to bill depth.